 Thousand Island-Seaway Region Facts

-– George Barnard is credited as having taken what is believed to be the first “on-the-spot news” photograph when he captured the Fitzhugh’s and Company Flour Mills fire in Oswego on July 5, 1853.
+– George Barnard is credited with what is believed to be the first “on-the-spot news” photograph.
+It happened when he captured the Fitzhugh’s and Company Flour Mills fire in Oswego on July 5, 1853.
 Located on the east side of the Oswego Harbor, the fire destroyed eight city blocks and left 2,000 people without homes. [source]

-– There are three requirements an island must meet before it can be considered one of the Thousand Islands: 1.
-It must be above water all year, 2. it must have at least one tree or shrub, and 3. it must be at least one foot in diameter. [source]
+– Before it can be considered an official Thousand Island, a piece of land has to meet three requirements.
+1. It must be above water all year, 2. it must have at least one tree or shrub, and 3. it must be at least one foot in diameter. [source]

 – The well known “five-and-dime store” business model wasn’t exactly invented by Frank Winfield Woolworth, but he definitely pioneered the model and made it successful.
 His first go at the five-and-dime idea was in 1878 in Watertown.
 After buying $100 worth of random goods, he cleared his sales counter in one day, and from there the idea became a full-fledged economic icon. [source]

 – The Thousand Islands actually includes 1,864 islands. [source]